TreacherousDev/Treacherous/README.md

 ```
 We then proceed with the folllowing sequence:
 1. For each marked cell, do as follows:
-   1. Get all its non-empty neighbors
+   1. Get all its unoccupied neighbors
-   2. Get the powerset of the combination of all non-empty neighbors (include empty)
+   2. Get the powerset of the combination of all nunoccupied neighbors (include empty)
    3. For each set in the powerset, append the parent direction and get the sum of all elements in each set.
 Store the values in a list called room_selection
    5. Select 1 random element from room_selection and set it as the new value of the current cell
    6. Mark all the opening directions of the current cell based in its value (room ID), excluding the direction of its parent